Cookies on the SIM Sherpa website

 at Vodafone.co.uk

-Vodafone’s WiFi calling has got a lot better.
-You can now send SMS messages over WiFi (like you can on EE) and they now support more phones.
+Vodafone now let you send SMS messages over WiFi (like you can on EE) and they now support more phones.
 But there are still some limits.
 Firstly it’s not available on their no-frills Basics plans.

-These strip out any roaming, WiFi calling or 4G calling but are much cheaper than Vodafone's main set of SIM only deals:
+These strip out WiFi calling or 4G calling but are much cheaper than Vodafone's main set of SIM only deals:

 So if you just want to join on SIM only, it might be worth testing your SIM as soon as it arrives to see if WiFi calling works.
 If not you always have the choice to return it within 14 days of its arrival.